nackor/sample-tdd/README.md

 Review the code and determine whether the code design could (or should) be improved-- if it can be improved ("yellow" state).
 You may want to consider things like DRY and SOLID principles, as well as run code metrics to help you evaluate the quality of the current design.
 If so, refactor the design and code making sure that none of changes break the existing tests.
 Add new tests as part of the refactoring if the new design has edge conditions or other situations that should be verified to maintain the quality of the system.
 Make sure to current changes to git, as your create new tests and working code.

 Repeat this red-green-yellow process until you have fully implemented the full specification for the method.

+We recommend that do a Pull Request and merge each iteration branch back into the main code if you want to honor a Continuous Integration (CI) approach to your evolving working design.